tjjlemaire/JNE1685/README.md

 ## Content of repository

 - `figure_**.ipynb`: notebooks used to generate the paper figures that result from model simulations (i.e. all except the schematic figures 1 and 3).
-- `run_all.py`: script used to run all the notebooks required to generate the figures.
+- `run_notebooks.py`: script used to run the notebooks required to generate the figures, from the command line.
 - `utils.py`: module containing utilities functions used in the notebooks.

 # Requirements